 Because of this, rewarding customers based on dollars spent is the most effective for cannabis dispensaries because it proportionately rewards your VIPs.
 Remember, the top 20% of customers account for 80% of your business, so taking care of your VIPs is one of the most important parts of a customer loyalty program.

-Simply starting a loyalty program at your dispensary does not guarantee people will actually use it.
+Simply starting a rewards program at your dispensary does not guarantee people will actually use it.
 According to a study conducted by Headset, “almost 40% sign up only for one initial transaction and never return.”
-Since the primary purpose of a loyalty program is increasing customer retention, this problem must be addressed in order for the program to succeed.
+Since the primary purpose of a loyalty program is increasing customer retention and average spend, this problem must be addressed in order for the program to succeed.

-This drop-off in participation occurs because a loyalty program only works if customers are kept informed of the latest promotions and offers available to them and properly incentivized to participate.
+This drop-off in participation occurs because of a bad customer experience.
+It only works if customers are kept informed of the latest daily deals and special incentives available to them in order to optimize their shopping experience.

-The solution is to extend the loyalty program outside of the confines of your physical location.
+The solution is to extend the loyalty program outside of the confines of just the in-store experience.
 Don’t let customers forget about the program as soon as they walk out the door.
 By maintaining contact with members through text-based loyalty and email marketing, you not only remind customers about the program but show that you actually value them as customers.

 Not only is text message a great way to stay on the minds of customers and bring them value, but it is also the preferred form of B2C communication: 89% of customers wished businesses used messaging services and 49% of them preferred SMS marketing over other messaging services like WhatsApp and Facebook.
 They are far more efficient as a digital marketing channel compared to push notifications, which are often ignored.
 Text messages have an open rate of 99%(!) and 90% are opened within the first 3 minutes of being received.

-Text-based loyalty also removes all of the frustrating barriers to entry commonly seen in other loyalty apps and programs.
-Springbig is a CRM and loyalty program software built specifically for cannabis, offering a completely frictionless system that does not require new members to create a password and account.
+Text-based loyalty also removes all of the frustrating customer experience to entry commonly seen in other App based loyalty.
+Springbig is built specifically for cannabis, offering a completely frictionless system that does not require new members to create a password and account.
 All that is needed is a phone number during the initial enrollment and that’s it!
 The customer’s rewards wallet is sent directly to their phone.
 If customers don’t want to give their phone numbers, don’t worry.
 Springbig also has email marketing features, so just get their email address and sync your email campaigns with our SMS engine.

-Don’t worry about turning your customers away because they feel spammed.
-Besides the fact that customers prefer texts over other forms of loyalty communications, a cannabis marketing platform that offers insights into how your customers respond to your promotions will allow you to craft personalized and targeted marketing campaigns.
+Don’t worry about turning your customers and patients away because they feel spammed.
+Besides the fact that customers prefer texts over other forms of marketing communication, a cannabis marketing platform that offers insights into how your customers respond to your promotions and discounts will allow you to craft personalized and relevant content in your marketing campaigns.

-A dispensary-specific CRM gives you the exact customer service, sales, and marketing options you need to run a successful loyalty program and is a surefire way to increase customer satisfaction and retention.
+A dispensary-specific CRM gives you the exact customer service, sales, and marketing options you need to run a successful loyalty program and is a surefire way to increase customer retention and maximize revenue.
 When combined with text marketing capabilities and integrated with your POS, crafting custom, and targeted promotional campaigns based on insights into your inventory performance becomes as simple as a few clicks.